Contrasting Blonder Tongue Laboratories (BDR) & The Competition

-Blonder Tongue Laboratories (NYSE:BDR – Get Rating) is one of 62 public companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its rivals?
-We will compare Blonder Tongue Laboratories to related companies based on the strength of its institutional ownership, dividends, risk, analyst recommendations, valuation, profitability and earnings.
+Blonder Tongue Laboratories (NYSE:BDR – Get Rating) is one of 62 publicly-traded companies in the “Radio & t.v. communications equipment” industry, but how does it weigh in compared to its competitors?
+We will compare Blonder Tongue Laboratories to related companies based on the strength of its earnings, valuation, analyst recommendations, risk, institutional ownership, profitability and dividends.

-Blonder Tongue Laboratories has a beta of 0.25, meaning that its share price is 75% less volatile than the S&P 500.
-Comparatively, Blonder Tongue Laboratories’ rivals have a beta of 1.12, meaning that their average share price is 12% more volatile than the S&P 500.
+Blonder Tongue Laboratories has a beta of 0.25, suggesting that its stock price is 75% less volatile than the S&P 500.
+Comparatively, Blonder Tongue Laboratories’ competitors have a beta of 1.12, suggesting that their average stock price is 12% more volatile than the S&P 500.

+This table compares Blonder Tongue Laboratories and its competitors’ net margins, return on equity and return on assets.

-This is a summary of recent recommendations and price targets for Blonder Tongue Laboratories and its rivals, as provided by MarketBeat.
+This is a breakdown of current recommendations for Blonder Tongue Laboratories and its competitors, as provided by MarketBeat.com.

 |Sell Ratings